Triskele37/ffxiv-completionist/documentation/Data Todo.md

 - Add links to all columns referencing another task

 **Change**
-- Starting Class needs to have short/long values for translation purposes

 **Fix**
 - the "My First Gladius/Hora/etc." quests for each of the starting classes should be